Theorem of the Day

 Particular thanks to the following organisations...

-London South Bank University for hosting the pdf files belonging to the site.
+London South Bank University for temporarily hosting pdf files of the early theorem descriptions belonging to the site.

 The images of the 2007 Presidential $1 Coin used in the illustration of The Diaconis–Holmes–Montgomery Coin Tossing Theorem are from the United States Mint.